BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Related Work

-\textbf{Proactive methods} enable proactive provisioning or de-provisioning of resources by anticipating future application needs.
+\textbf{Proactive methods} enable proactive provisioning or de-provisioning of resources by anticipating future application needs~\cite{9763776}.
 These methods leverage various techniques, such as time series analysis, deep learning, and reinforcement learning, to predict workload or resource usage and make scaling decisions in advance.
-Wang et al.~\cite{wang2022deepscaling} introduced DeepScaling, a proactive autoscaling approach that utilizes a three-step approach.
-It combines reinforcement learning for resource prediction, two deep neural networks for workload forecasting and CPU utilization estimation.
-By incorporating these innovative components, DeepScaling ensures stable resource utilization around the refined target level.
-However, proactive methods' effectiveness heavily relies on accurate predictions and is limited to predictable workloads with patterns, often struggling to handle random bursts commonly observed in certain applications.
+Wang et al.~\cite{10.1145/3542929.3563469} introduced DeepScaling, a proactive autoscaling approach that uses a three-step design.
+It combines reinforcement learning for resource prediction with two deep neural networks for workload forecasting and CPU utilization estimation.
+By incorporating these components, DeepScaling ensures stable resource utilization around a refined target level.
+However, the effectiveness of proactive methods heavily relies on accurate predictions and is limited to predictable workloads with recurring patterns, often struggling to handle random bursts commonly observed in certain applications.

-\textbf{Hybrid Methods.} Some researchers have focused on the above problems of reactive and proactive methods in dynamic workloads.
-They propose hybrid approaches combining reactive and proactive strategies, allowing reactive scaling when proactive strategies fail.
-For example, Yan et al.~\cite{yan2021hansel} proposes a hybrid scaling method that contains an Bi-LSTM based proactive scaling module, a Kubernets HPA based reactive scaling module and an reinforcement learning based extended controller module.
-Where the extended controller module used to decide whether to adopt a proactive or reactive policy.
-Cheng et al.~\cite{cheng2023proscale} proposed a hybrid approach that reactively offloads overloads to the cloud data center by setting a maximum queuing time and proactively provisioning microservice instances deployed on edge devices by predicting the result.
+\textbf{Hybrid Methods.} Some researchers have focused on the limitations of purely reactive or proactive methods, proposing hybrid approaches that combine the strengths of both.
+For example, Yan et al.~\cite{yan2021hansel} proposed HANSEL, which employs a reinforcement learning controller to dynamically switch between a Bi-LSTM-based proactive module and a Kubernetes HPA-based reactive moduleCheng et al.~\cite{cheng2023proscale} introduced a hybrid offloading strategy that reactively handles overloads while proactively provisioning edge microservices based on prediction results.
+To further tackle the complexities of microservices, Qiu et al. proposed FIRM~\cite{FIRM} to address dependency bottlenecks via critical path analysis and subsequently advanced the field with AWARE~\cite{AWARE} by bootstrapping RL agents with offline policies.
+Compared to these approaches, BASE uniquely integrates a mechanism to proactively detect and handle workload bursts, while leveraging DRL to refine resource predictions, enabling more accurate allocation and enhanced robustness.

-Compared to our work, these hybrid methods must be more robust as they generally lack consideration for workload bursts and may not effectively handle bursts.
-Furthermore, our approach integrates estimation results by carefully designing the DRL agent's multi-axis action space, enabling hybrid resource provision and fine-tuning resource allocation for more granular control.